 This year, there are simple ways to help families and those in need during the holidays.
 A single act of generosity – or five if you're feeling festive – can create positive change that children need right now.
-We’re all in this together.

 3. Raise your voice to help for the holidays